JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getFundingPot`

-Get the non-mapping properties of a pot by id
+Get the non-mapping properties of a pot by id.

-*Note: For the reward funding pot (e.g. id: 0) this returns (0, 0, 0)*
+*Note: For the reward funding pot (e.g. id: 0) this returns (0, 0, 0).*

 **Parameters**